baselhn-cmd/Evlore-pp5/README.md

 The focus is on urban and suburban areas in the United States where there is a higher disposable income and a tendency to invest in home and wellness products
 ### Operations and Management:
 Evlore will be operated and managed by a small team of experienced professionals.
 The team will consist of a CEO, CTO, and marketing and sales staff.
-#### Financial Plan:

-- Online Store: The primary sales channel is the e-commerce website, offering a seamless shopping experience with detailed product descriptions, customer reviews, and easy checkout.
-- Social Media: Platforms like Instagram, Facebook, and Pinterest will be leveraged for brand promotion, product showcases, and direct sales through shoppable posts.

 ### Conclusion: